-6 To what extent does antitrust law apply to vertical restraints in agreements concluded by public entities?
+To what extent does antitrust law apply to vertical restraints in agreements concluded by public entities?

 Article 101 applies to 'undertakings'.
 The term 'undertaking' can cover any kind of entity, regardless of its legal status or the way in which it is financed, provided such entity is engaged in an 'economic activity' when carrying out the activity in question.
-Thus, public entities may qualify as undertakings when carrying out certain of their more commercial activities and will therefore be subject to article 101 in relation to those activities, but will be immune from the application of article 101 when fulfilling their public tasks.
+Thus, public entities may qualify as undertakings, and be subject to article 101, when carrying out certain of their more commercial activities.